What Advanced Keyword Research Should Look Like

 The same concept holds true across multiple entities.
 For example, different movies show

 different and uniquely relevant tabs within their Knowledge Panels (at times).
 And while this might not seem monumental it is in a way groundbreaking.
 Being able to understand an entity in such a layered manner significantly alters both the content Google shows on the SERP as well as the user's "search" behavior.

 The case I tend to use to highlight this goes back to the dog breed Knowledge Panels shown above.
 I have a nostalgic place in my heart for Pugs, a dog breed that originated in China.
 I had one when I was a little kid.
 So when I see a Knowledge Panel for pugs

 and it contains a tab for Buy or

 I'm going to tap/click on it, even if I have no interest whatsoever in actually buying or adopting a pug.
 That's content I would have never searched for on my own but will look at when Google shows it to me.
 That's more traffic to your site, possibly more ad revenue, maybe even a conversion, etc.

 Note, not all home pets show with that Buy or Adopt

 tab.
 Cats, for example, do not (as of the time of this writing).
 This means it's very important to understand how Google sees a topic and to know what is considered to be relevant to it.
 Which leads us to why we are here

-How to Do Keyword Research in 2019
+How to Do Keyword Research Now

 At the risk of oversimplifying things and even of being a bit hyperbolic, I'm going to define keyword research up until this point as being linear.
 Though more dynamic than I am portraying it, keyword research has been a lot about finding high volume keywords and targeting as many of them as you can.